githubEdit

 chevron-rightYes, I want to enable Secure at inception directives.hashtag

-• If you are deploying Snyk Studio into any other coding assistant or want to customize the Secure at inception directives, write the directives to the appropriate directory for the specific coding assistant.
+• If you deploy Snyk Studio into any other coding assistant or want to customize the Secure at inception directives, write the directives to the appropriate directory for your assistant.
+You can apply directives at the user level or the repository level.

 chevron-rightNo, I do not want to enable any directives.hashtag